LoganStoltz/Asteriods-Game-JS/README.md

-# Asteriods Game JS
+# Asteroids Game JS
- This is gonna be a learning experiece to help increase my knowledge of JaveScript
+ This is gonna be a learning experiece to help increase my knowledge of JavaScript